 The Hohem iSteady X might be a budget smartphone gimbal, but it doesn’t skimp on performance or features.
 Like more premium options, it uses a 3-axis stabilizer that produces smooth videos, but at a fraction of the price.

-The iSteady X is lightweight and compact, weighing around 0.6 lbs, and has a decent battery life for a budget model.
-The gimbal can run for up to eight hours on a single charge, making this a good option for traveling.
+The iSteady X is lightweight and compact, weighing around 0.6 lbs, and has a decent battery life for a budget model, running for up to eight hours on a single charge.

-While there are some advanced features in the companion app like a dolly zoom and dynamic transitions, they are intuitive to use with the provided presets.
+Even the advanced features in the companion app, like dolly zoom and dynamic transitions, are easy to use thanks to the provided presets.

-One drawback is that the smaller size of the iSteadyX makes for a slightly weaker grip compared to larger models.
-For professionals who want the steadiest shots possible, this can be a dealbreaker.
+One drawback of the smaller size of the iSteadyX is that it provides a slightly weaker grip compared to larger models.
+For professionals who want the steadiest shots possible, this can be a deal breaker.

-Overall, though, if you want to shoot stable smartphone videos without shelling out a lot of money, the Hohem iSteady X is a great low-cost option.Buy on Amazon
+Overall, though, if you’re new to gimbals and want to shoot stable smartphone videos without shelling out a lot of money, the Hohem iSteady X is a great low-cost option.Buy on Amazon

 Runner Up, Best Budget Gimbal: Wiser X01